MEET THE TEAM

 Her ethnobotanical expertise and community engagement experience will be embedded into Huma Inay Space and WEWC programs, supporting culturally rooted learning, herbal and Dayak food knowledge, and nature-based wellbeing programs.

-WEWC: Sustainability Lead
+Sustainability Lead

 Indah Sartika Sari

 Indah is a Dayak conservationist and PhD researcher specialising in ecoacoustics, habitat fragmentation, and wildlife communities in Borneo’s tropical forest landscapes.
-She is currently undertaking a PhD in Forestry through a joint program between Universitas Gadjah Mada (Indonesia) and Utrecht University (Netherlands), after completing her Master’s in Conservation and Biodiversity at the University of Exeter as a Chevening Scholar.
+She is currently undertaking a PhD in Forestry through a joint program between Gadjah Mada University (Indonesia) and Utrecht University (Netherlands), after completing her Master’s in Conservation and Biodiversity at the University of Exeter as a Chevening Scholar.

 With nearly a decade of experience across conservation organisations, Indah has coordinated international collaborations, led biodiversity and bioacoustics research, and managed community development initiatives throughout Borneo.
 Her previous roles include Bioacoustics Coordinator at Muhammadiyah University, Palangka Raya, and Research & Development Manager at Borneo Nature Foundation, where she oversaw field programs, strengthened multi-stakeholder partnerships, and advanced acoustic monitoring efforts.